-The recognition of long-time advocacy by BIPOC and immigrants in civic and business life represents a critical turning point for the region's competitiveness.
+The recognition of long-time advocacy efforts by people of color (BIPOC) and immigrants in the civic and business life of the region represents a critical turning point for the region's competitiveness.
 Newly formed organizations such as Berkshire Black Economic Council, Blackshires, and Latinas413 are leading the way toward greater diversity, equity, inclusion, and belonging in a region long known for racial and ethnic homogeneity.
-The work being done by these and other organizations (e.g., Multicultural BRIDGE) to move the needle on racial equity and economic opportunity signals an acknowledgement that dismantling barriers to success benefits the region as a whole, not only people of color.
+The work being done by these and other organizations (e.g., Multicultural Bridge) to move the needle on racial equity and economic opportunity signals an important shift in acknowledgement that dismantling barriers to success benefits the region overall not only minority populations.